jnaalisv/kona/README.md

 model-layer
 - domain entities and services should be thoroughly unit tested
-- application servces should be integration tested to test transactions and core functionality
+- application services should be integration tested to test transactions and core functionality

 web-layer
-- spring webmvc configuration and rest interfaces should be unit tested with Spring MockMvc
+- spring webmvc configuration and rest interfaces should be integration tested with Spring MockMvc

 Also there should be some e2e/smoke tests against the full application